SuzanDewitz/hangman-for-all/README.md

 <br>
 <br>

+* The Bugs "E501 line too long"
+    + This error occurs when i try to add "HANGMAN-FOR-AL" The line of code was too long and goes beyond the recommended limit of 79 characters thats why i change to "HNAGMAN"

 ![hangman-tolong erorr](https://user-images.githubusercontent.com/114075332/212372967-eec115d6-ca41-44c6-bc15-e68f966c9be7.jpg)

 <br>
 <br>

 ## unfixed bugs
-* There is unfixed bugs
+* There no unfixed bugs